Sandalwood Oil: Benefits, Usage, Properties, and Side Effects

 History Of Sandalwood Oil

 Sandalwood has been an important trade item in the Silk route.
 You can find ancient carved religious sculptures, temples, and even palaces made of sandalwood trees.
-The tree can be live for 1000 years.
+The tree can live for 1000 years.

 It is still prized for its aroma throughout the world.
 In the eastern parts of the world, in India especially, Sandalwood is considered sacred and is a part of many religious ceremonies as well as traditional medicines.
 It is also used as herbal medicine in Tibet & China.